Have you asked yourself how to stay in your home after foreclosure?

 Not all these options are available (depending on your situation and your lenders), and you’ll need some expert advice along the way to help you get through.

-1) Wait it out.
-Honestly, this is a pretty bad option, but it seems to be increasingly common.
+1) Wait to see what happens.
+Honestly, this is a bad option, but it seems to be common.
 You definitely shouldn’t run away and abandon your house when the first notice of default shows up.
 Remember that the proceedings and the process takes months and sometimes years.
 It’s not over until it’s over, so don’t give up too early.
 On the other hand, don’t wait until the sheriff shows up to evict you and put all your stuff out on the curb for everyone to see.

 2) Go to court.
-In very rare cases, judges are granting stays and delaying evictions.
+In very rare cases, judges grant stays and delay evictions.
 This is really only a valid option if you (and your attorneys) can prove that the bank has neglected a legal requirement during the foreclosure process.
 During the past few years, a lot of fraudulent behavior at banks has been uncovered – so we may see an increasing trend of using the courts to stop foreclosure.
-Fighting banks with lawyers is very difficult, expensive and time-consuming, even if you’ve got a perfect case (most people don’t stand a chance).
+Fighting banks with lawyers is very difficult, expensive and time-consuming, even if you’ve got a perfect case (honestly, most people don’t stand a chance).

 3) Propose a move-out bonus.
 Often buyers of occupied foreclosure properties spend thousands of dollars on lawyers and other costs of eviction, so why not save everyone the time and expense by taking some of that money yourself?
 It’s known as “cash for keys”.
 It sounds a little greedy, but greasing the wheels does help everything to run smooth.
 Plus, you can help out the bank and the buyers by not abandoning the house to squatters before they’re ready to take possession.

 4) Rent it back.
-It may sound crazy, but some banks are willing to take on previous homeowners as tenants in their property.
-That’s only a short-term fix, as they’ll want your agreement to vacate the premises as soon as they find someone to purchase the property.
+Believe it or not some banks are willing to take on the previous homeowner as tenants in their property.
+That’s only a short-term fix, as they’ll want your agreement to vacate the property as soon as they find someone to purchase the property.
 In some cases, we can even purchase the property and rent it back to you.